MarkC11235/LII/README.md

 4. Virtual Machine
 The Virtual Machine takes in the bytecode generator output and steps through the bytecode array.
 The VM uses a stack to evaluate expressions and call functions.

+### **Debugger**

+Can run the bytecode in debug mode using the -d flag.
+This allows you to step through the bytecode one instruction at a time and after each instruction the debugger will print useful information.